StephanieRuthJones/react-palendrome-form-challenge/README.md

 1. Fork this repo
 2. Clone your forked repo
 3. Create a react form which outputs whether the user input is a palendrome or not.

+## Additional Challenge

+Refactor the component to be a controlled form which displays the "This is a palindrome" or "This is NOT a palindrome" message as the user types.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.